This is my search section here

 Good stewardship in God’s sight is heavily invested in relationships.
 Money is inherently relational either by how we use it or who we transact with (Luke 16:9).
 And, likewise, health is essential to serving others (Phil.
 1:24).
 Well, in the same way, our time is also required for building relationships with others (Heb.
 10:24-25).
 And so one key purpose for rest and leisure is to serve relationships.
 After all, the Sabbath rest of the Old Testament was a communal activity, not an individual one.
 And the same will be true for the rest in Heaven.
 So it’s important to see the enjoyment and strengthening of relationships as one of God’s purposes for rest.

 Perhaps you’ve not thought about rest and leisure in this way before, that it can have a God-honoring purpose.
 No doubt a leisure activity can be sinful, such as getting drunk.
 But any leisure activity that’s not sinful can have a God-honoring purpose.
 But that doesn’t mean it’s the best stewardship of our time, however.
+There are good and better ways to use our time.
 To evaluate our activity, we need to ask two questions:

 1. Are there areas where this activity is leading me to sin, even if the activity itself isn’t sinful?

-So, for example, think about watching a particular TV show that leaves me feeling discontent.
-Or taking a long hike that kept me from spending needed time with my kids.
-Or wasting hours on social media when I should be looking to find a job to support myself.
+So, for example, think about watching a particular TV show that leaves you feeling discontent.
+Or taking a long hike that kept you from spending needed time with your kids.
+Or wasting hours on social media when you should be looking to find a job to support yourself.
 None of these activities are morally bad in themselves, but given the circumstances, they could be a conduit to sin rather than to God.

 As we saw with the parable of the talents in the first week, our job as stewards is to make the most of the opportunities God gives us.
 That means looking across our money, our time, our energy, our skills, and our relationships and determining what combination of investment will best honor God with our lives.
 We’re called to give our whole selves to God, not just our money or our time or any other single resource.